imperorrp/sorcery-ui/CODEBASE-SUMMARY.md

 #### `components/`

 - `Navbar.tsx`: Navigation bar component with theme toggle functionality and app branding.
 - `EditorLayout.tsx`: The main UI component that assembles the different panels (Library, Navigator, Code Editor, Canvas, Inspector).
 It manages the resizing and collapsing state for these panels using react-resizable-panels.
 It also triggers the rendering process by calling `renderCodeToAst` and handles example loading.
-Includes active component selectors for proper multi-component data access and enhanced layout management.
+Includes active component selectors for proper multi-component data access, fullscreen mode with automatic panel hiding, floating dock for panel visibility controls, and enhanced layout management with persistent preferences.

 ##### `Canvas/`